Your National Exam Roadmap

 - The link to download your Score Report is valid for 30 days from the date you receive the email with the Score Report.
 Please download your Score Report within 30 days and print or save a copy for your records.

-- Your Score Report remains password protected even after you download and save a copy on your computer.
+- Your Score Report remains password-protected even after you download and save a copy on your computer.
 Please save your Candidate ID.

 - To access your Score Report after 30 days, you will need to contact PTC to request a new link.
 Requests made more than 6 months from the date of this email are subject to a $25 Duplicate Score Report fee.

-- If you or your state board or jurisdiction do not receive your scores after 20 business days following the close of the testing period, please contact PTC directly—neither PSI or AMFTRB distribute scores.
+- If you or your state board or jurisdiction do not receive your scores after 20 business days following the close of the testing period, please contact PTC directly—neither Prometric or AMFTRB distribute scores.

 How to receive a copy of your scores

 If you need to request an additional copy of your scores for yourself, your employer, or a new jurisdiction and state board, fill out the online Score Transfer Request form through PTC.
+Note: PTC has text scores back to 1989, and can assist you if you don’t have a record of when you took the exam.

 How to transfer your scores to a new jurisdiction and state board

 If you have passed the national exam in one state or jurisdiction, but are moving to another, you may request to have your test results transferred to the new jurisdiction and state board using this formhttps://secure.ptcny.com/mftscoretransfer/eforms/amftrb/.
+Note: PTC has text scores back to 1989, and can assist you if you don’t have a record of when you took the exam.

 What are my options if I fail?